 Clicking the "Edit Visual Grid" button (or the F3 hotkey on your keyboard) opens up a spreadsheet where you can edit the data in your Visual Grid.
 The spreadsheet is "live", meaning that any values you enter in the spreadsheet will automatically update in the Visual Grid once you commit them (by pressing Enter or Tab).

-- Modifier Stack
+- Rule Stack

 - Visual Grid settings

 This is a more advanced dialog, that you probably won't use that often.
 In the settings dialog, you can choose which part of the data source each row and column should display.
 You can also manage your tags.
-Grunt's tagging system allows you to tag certain regions with a name and reference it later with modifiers.
+Grunt's tagging system allows you to tag certain regions with a name and reference it later with rules.
 It's a slightly more advanced feature that we'll return to later.